flodlc/http-wizard/site/docs/recipes/server-usage.md

 On the server, http-wizard is mainly used to link the route validation schemas with the exported `Router` type.
 `Router` type is what allows the typesafety on the client side.

-basic exemple of route definition:
+basic example of route definition:

 ```typescript title="basic route definition"
 // server/getUserById.ts